townsean/ludum-dare-36/README.md

 ## Motivation

-When I started to brainstorm game ideas with an ancient tech theme the Caesar cipher popped into my mind.
+When I brainstormed game ideas with an ancient tech theme the Caesar cipher popped into my mind.

 ## Install